ChASE-library/ChASE/docs/module/chasempidlamultigpu.rst

 .. note::
-    For more details of the implementation of ChASE-MPI, please refer to :ref:`para-chase-mpi` in the Developer Documentation.
+    For more details of the implementation of ChASE-MPI, please refer to :ref:`para-chase-mpi-gpu` in the Developer Documentation.